ferretj/papers/mds/adversarial_feature_learning.md

 Generalized BiGAN (for high-dimensional data) :

-* encoder use higher resolution inputs, while generator input and discriminator output are lower resolution
+* Encoder use higher resolution inputs, while generator input and discriminator output are lower resolution

 Self-supervised learning : using data’s natural structure (f.i. patch organization in images) as a means to do supervised learning in an unsupervised way (f.i. predict location of a patch around a center patch in an image).